vuejs/v2.vuejs.org/src/v2/guide/components.md

 This is why we removed the `.sync` modifier when 2.0 was released.
 However, we've found that there are indeed cases where it could be useful, especially when shipping reusable components.
 What we need to change is **making the code in the child that affects parent state more consistent and explicit.**

-In 2.3.0+ we re-introduced the `.sync` modifier for props, but this time it is just syntax sugar that automatically expands into an additional `v-on` listener:
+In 2.3.0+ we re-introduced the `.sync` modifier for props, but this time it is only syntax sugar that automatically expands into an additional `v-on` listener:

 The following